 Raisins, which are dried grapes, do not contain as many nutrients as fresh grapes, but they do contain four times the amount of sugar.
 This is because the dehydrating process condenses the sugars and calories and removes some of the nutrients.
-Therefore, studies on the benefits of grapes cannot be applied to raisins, according to World's Healthiest Foods.

-|Total Fat 0g||0%||Total Carbohydrate 27g||9%|
+|Total Fat 0g||0%||Total Carbohydrate 27.3g||9%|

-|Cholesterol 0mg||0%||Dietary Fiber 1g||5%|
+|Cholesterol 0mg||0%||Dietary Fiber 1.36g||5%|

-|Sodium 3mg||0%||Sugars 23g|
+|Sodium 3mg||0%||Sugars 23.4g|

 "Most of the polyphenols in grapes are flavonoids, which act as antioxidants in the body," said Rumsey.
-Antioxidants are molecules that safely interact with free radicals to stop the condition of oxidative stress, according to an article in Pharmacognosy Review.
+Antioxidants are molecules that safely interact with free radicals to stop the condition of oxidative stress, according to an article in Pharmacognosy Review (opens in new tab).
 Free radicals are molecules that steal electrons from other cells, which causes cell damage and disruption that can contribute to diseases.

 The review noted that resveratrol is a polyphenol especially well known for these effects.
 Its high content in grapes (particularly red grapes) likely explains the "French paradox," in which French people who drink a good deal of red wine enjoy long and healthy lives despite eating saturated fats and smoking.
 This is likely because of resveratrol's ability to reduce the risk of heart disease through antioxidant and anti-inflammatory activities.

 Fiber also helps to lower cholesterol and prevent cardiovascular disease, according to a 2013 review in the BMJ (opens in new tab) (formerly the British Medical Journal).
 The digestive process requires bile acids, which are made partly with cholesterol.
 As your digestion improves, the liver pulls cholesterol from the blood to create more bile acid, thereby reducing the amount of LDL (bad) cholesterol.